 Summer Of Sam (1999)

 This part period piece, part thriller is based on the unsolved crimes of the self-proclaimed Zodiac Killer.
 He murdered people (mostly couples, but also a few others) in the Bay Area during the 1960s and '70s.
 Not only is this a horrifying tale because he killed so frequently and consistently, but also because he'd taunt the police and The San Francisco Chronicle with blood-stained letters—and because it remains unsolved to this day.
 The movie is gripping, starring Mark Ruffalo, Robert Downey Jr., and Jake Gyllenhaal.
-It's grim and atmospheric, like the San Francisco fog creeping over the city.

 With mannequins, twisted fantasies, and lots of bloodshed, this is one dark, dark movie.
 Elijah Wood stars as a deranged serial-killing mannequin shop owner who finally starts giving into his deadly desires.
 To see what, exactly, that means, you'll have to watch for yourselves.
-But be warned, Maniac is pretty gory and not exactly fit for the faint of heart.
+But be warned, Maniac is pretty gory and not for the faint of heart.

 Available On: Amazon Prime Video